markmoxon/elite-source-code-6502-second-processor/README.md

 ## Next steps

-I'm planning to document the Tube version of Elite in the same way that I [documented the tape version](https://www.bbcelite.com), though this is a long-term plan.
+I'm planning to document the 6502 Second Processor version of Elite in the same way that I [documented the tape version](https://www.bbcelite.com), though this is a long-term plan.

 ---